 - Inform the users what they get, free access for x hours or days.

-- Add different language if you have foreign guests.
+- Add a different language if you have foreign guests.

-- Add the terms of service with what is allowed and what not.
+- Add the terms of service with what is allowed and what is not.

 The last step is to limit the access of the guest to your local network.
 Below the portal customization, you will find the access control.
-Here we need to enter the IP address of the controller so the guest users can see the captive portal.
+With the access control we can give users access to part of our network before they are authorized and block access to our internet network after authorization.

 Managing the connected clients